microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/v1.0/docs/Get-MgDeviceAppManagementManagedAppPolicy.md

 # Get-MgDeviceAppManagementManagedAppPolicy

 ## SYNOPSIS
-Read properties and relationships of the windowsInformationProtection object.
+Read properties and relationships of the managedAppProtection object.

 ## SYNTAX